 3. Gently allow yourself to bring your full attention to your focal point.
 Your mind will naturally drift, thinking about what you must accomplish that day, a dream you had the night before and so on.
 Don’t be upset with yourself when you become distracted.
 Simply acknowledge the thought without judgment and try to return to your focal point.

 This process is deceptively simple.
-It may feel uncomfortable and even pointless at first.
+It may feel difficult, uncomfortable and even pointless at first.
 The mind is so conditioned to jump from thought to thought that training it to deliberately rest is a tall order.
 But practice is key: commit to a regular habit and you’ll likely see results over time—both on and off the meditation cushion.